darthbear/scrapy-simple-http-queue/README.md

 Use FIFO if you want to do a breadth-first crawling.
 Use LIFO if you want to do a depth-first crawling.

-LIFO will consume less memory as it will need less elements in the queue.
+LIFO will consume less memory as the queue will be shorter when crawling pages.